 Also called acne rosacea, Rosacea is one of the most common skin conditions, affecting over 415 million people globally and 16 million people in the United States alone.
-Its most commonly presents in those aged between 30 and 50 years but can affect people at any age.
+Its most commonly present in those aged between 30 and 50 years but can affect people at any age.
 While there is no cure for rosacea, there are ways to control and reduce the symptoms.

 What are the key symptoms of rosacea?

 Rosacea often creates constant flushing and redness of the skin, especially the central part of the face.
 Small blood vessels on the cheeks and nose often swell and become visible, and swollen red bumps may appear.
 Though these red bumps are often confused with acne lesions, these are not typical comedones and usually do not appear on the neck, back, or chest.
 For those with moderate to severe rosacea, it may also cause eye problems.
 Ocular rosacea causes dry, irritated eyes and swollen red eyelids.

-Rosacea symptoms may come and go, but getting treatment is necessary to prevent redness and swelling from getting worse or becoming permanent.
+Rosacea symptoms may come and go, but treatment is necessary to prevent redness and swelling from getting worse or permanent.

 What is the cause of Rosacea?

 The exact cause of rosacea is unknown.
 Dermatologists believe it may be a combination of hereditary and environmental factors.

 Demodex folliculorum, a typically harmless microscopic mite, is also being researched as a potential cause of rosacea.
-One study showed that people with rosacea have up to 18 times more Demodex mites than those without.
+One study showed that people with rosacea have 18 times more Demodex mites than those without.

 - Excessively hot or cold weather conditions